StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 The installation of StackState, the SUSE Rancher Observability UI extension and the StackState Agents takes about 30 minutes in total.

 ## Getting help
-To get support, ask any question or provide feedback you can reach us during the tech preview phase on the following Slack channel.
+To get support, ask any question or provide feedback you can reach us during the tech preview phase on the following email rancherobservability@suse.com

 ## Prerequisites